 - 4 whole medium eggs

-- 200 g (7 oz) of breadcrumbs made with stale bread
+- 200 g (7 oz) of bread crumbs made with our recipe

 - 200 g (7 oz) of grated parmigiano cheese